 If requested, ashes of donors can be interred in this garden and their names recorded on a plaque for that year.

-In 2003 the wonderful generosity of the Tahija family of Indonesia made it possible to establish a memorial garden outside the Department of Anatomy, Physiology and Human Biology on the University campus in memory of our donors.
+In 2003 the wonderful generosity of the Tahija family of Indonesia made it possible to establish a memorial garden outside the Anatomy building on the University campus in memory of our donors.

 This garden provides a quiet place of remembrance and reflection where relatives and friends are welcome to visit at any time.
 The garden is enhanced by the Hans Arkeveld sculpture "Celestian" .